 Bob joined Treatspace in 2014 as the Health Network Representative.
 Bob has an extensive 15 year Sales and Management background, working in the Finance, Automotive, Broadcasting and Educational sectors before joining Healthcare with Treatspace.
 Bob attended both Penn State University and Indiana University of Pennsylvania before completing his diploma in Broadcast Communications from the Connecticut School of Broadcasting.
 Bob has been a Greater Pittsburgh Area resident all his life and still lives locally with his wife and four children.
 Bob is active in his community and is also an avid local sports fan.

 Content Marketing Specialist

-Christian landed at Treatspace in August 2015 after 5 years of B2B marketing experience at several other Pittsburgh startup companies.
-He's an inbound marketing professional that specializes in content creation, lead generation, and website strategy.
+Christian is a demand generation marketing professional powered by plenty of pour-over coffees and a 1 TB music library.
+He specializes in content strategy and development, lead nurturing, and web strategy with 7 years of B2B marketing experience at SaaS startups.
 Christian is a graduate of the University of Pittsburgh, College of Business Administration with a BSBA in Marketing.
-When he's not developing content for Treatspace, he's playing guitar, listening to vinyl, and obsessing over the next best place to eat.
+When he's not heads-down in marketing projects he's playing guitar, listening to vinyl, and obsessing over the next best place to eat.